Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of ATO data released on June 30, 2023, Fairview Park had a median income among taxpayers of $56,199 and an average income of $62,776.
-These figures are lower than the national averages of $54,808 and $66,852 for Greater Adelaide respectively.
-Based on Wage Price Index growth of 8.8% since June 30, 2023, current estimates suggest a median income of approximately $61,145 and an average income of $68,300 as of September 2025.
-Census data from 2021 indicates that incomes in Fairview Park cluster around the 61st percentile nationally.
-The earnings profile shows that 39.6% of locals (1,574 people) earn between $1,500 and $2,999 annually, which is similar to the surrounding region where 31.8% fall into this bracket.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Fairview Park had a median income among taxpayers of $56,199 and an average level of $62,776.
+These figures are lower than the national averages of $54,808 and $66,852 respectively for Greater Adelaide.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,145 (median) and $68,300 (average).
+Census 2021 income data shows Fairview Park's household, family and personal incomes are at the 61st percentile nationally.
+The earnings profile indicates that 39.6% of locals (1,573 people) earn between $1,500 - 2,999 annually, similar to the surrounding region where 31.8% fall into this bracket.
 After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile nationally.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income